HLTech/judge-d/README.md

 To compile code, run tests and build jar files simply use

 ```
-mvn clean install
+gradlew clean build
 ```

 After that jar files will appear in target directories.

-To run application on your local machine you have to go to judge-d-server package and run it using mvn task:
+To run application on your local machine you have to go to judge-d-server package and run it using gradlew task:
 ```
 cd judge-d-server
-mvn spring-boot:run -D spring.profiles.active=dev
+gradlew bootRun --args='--spring.profiles.active=dev'
 ```

 To verify successful start you can go to the following url: _http://localhost:8080/v3/api-docs_.